This topic helps you troubleshoot problems you might experience with C/C++test.

 Other Versions of Visual C++

 For other versions of Microsoft Visual C++, use the "Visual Studio Command Prompt" utility script (provided with the Visual Studio installation) to open a console with the Visual Studio environment.
 Then, launch Eclipse from that console to ensure that the environment is correctly configured.
-Note that C++test is also available as a plugin for Visual Studio .NET 2003, 2005, 2008, 2010, 2012, and 2013.
+Note that C++test is also available as a plugin for Visual Studio 2005 and newer versions.

-What Do I Do If C++test Runs Out of Memory?
+What Do I Do If C/C++test Runs Out of Memory?

-To prevent C++test from running out of memory, add memory parameters to the script or shortcut being used to start C++test.
+To prevent C/C++test from running out of memory, add memory parameters to the script or shortcut you are using to start C/C++test.
 The two parameters are the initial size of the JVM (Xms) and the maximum size of the JVM (Xmx).
 Typically, both are set to the same size (for instance, 1024MB).
 However, if you have occasional problems but don't want to always allocate a large amount of memory, you can set the parameters to different sizes (for example, 1024MB as the initial size and 1400MB for the maximum size).
 The maximum size you can set depends on your OS and JVM.

 cpptest.exe -J-Xms1024m -J-Xmx1400m